What's in UK Tap Water? 7 Facts

 3. Scotland was found to have the best-tasting tap water in the UK

-5. 99.96% of tap water meets the UK's quality standards
+5. 99.97% of tap water samples pass the UK's quality standards

 With these standards being regularly monitored and updated - we can enjoy access to some of Europe's cleanest drinking sources in both rural and urban parts of Britain.